aws/aws-connected-device-framework/documentation/docs/advanced/deployment.md

 # Deployment

+Note: These instructions reflect the _rush_ based build system which was introduced from version _cdf-core-20210119*.tar_.
+If you need to use the older _pnpm_ based build system for prior versions, refer to the releases accompanying versioned documentation.

 ## TL;DR - Deployments Steps

 Before attempting an upgrade, read [releases](../releases/releases.md) which details any major release information such as backwards incompatible changes.

-1. Download pre-bundled platform dependencies (_cdf-core_, _cdf-clients_)
+1. Download pre-bundled platform dependencies (_cdf-core_)
-1. Clone and include customer specific _cdf-facade-*_ and _cdf-infrastructure-*_ projects
+2. Clone and include customer specific _cdf-facade-*_ and _cdf-infrastructure-*_ projects
     1. CDF Auto Facade and Infrastructure (the new preferred demo)
-    1. CDF Demo Facade and Infrastructure (the old original demo)
+    2. CDF Demo Facade and Infrastructure (the original demo)
-1. Optionally configure REST API authentication
+3. Optionally configure REST API authentication
-1. Deploying the project
+4. Deploying the project

-## Downloading pre-bundled platform dependencies (cdf-core, cdf-clients)
+## Downloading pre-bundled platform dependencies (cdf-core)

 Ensure you have installed the necessary [pre-reqs](#installing-prerequisites) to configure your environment.

 After a fix/feature is tested, releases are automatically bundled and available at _s3://cdf-157731826412-us-west-2/releases_ for download and installation.
-The core services (cdf-core) and clients/libraries (cdf-clients) are pre-bundled and released as two separate packages to reduce the download size for those only interested in consuming the clients, yet they exist as a single codebase in CodeCommit.

 To start, retrieve a list of the available releases as follows: